matyalatte/tuw/examples/components/path_pickers/README.md

 }
 ```

-## "components"
+## Components

 `compoents` is an array of GUI components (e.g. file pickers).
 Each component should be defined as a dictionary.

 -   `type` is component type. `file` for a file picker, and `folder` for a dir picker.
--   `label` is a string written above the text box of picker.
+-   `label` is a string written above the text box of the picker.
--   `extension` is an optional key for file picker.
-It's wildcard for file pickers.
+-   `extension` is an optional key for file pickers.
+It's wildcard for file extensions.
 Use the same syntax as for [wxWidget's wildcards](https://docs.wxwidgets.org/3.0/classwx_file_dialog.html).
 -   `add_quotes` is an optional key for components.
 It will add quotes (`""`) to the input strings.

-## "command"
+## Command

 Inputs of components will be injected into `command` when executing the command.
 You can specify where they should be injected with `%*%`.